groue/GRMustache/guides/sample_code/number_formatting.md

 So check again the genuine Mustache way, above.
 Or keep on reading, now that you are warned.

-The sample code below format all numbers in specific sections.
-For instance, the following template:
+The sample code below format all numbers in specific sections, without any cooperation from the data object.
+For instance, consider the following template, that uses a single `{{float}}` value:

     raw: {{float}}